Foreign transaction fees explained

 Visa functionality provided by Visa Inc.

 Deposit Products are issued by Suncorp-Metway Ltd (“Suncorp Bank”) ABN 66 010 831 722 AFSL No 229882.
-Please read the Product Information Document (PID) for Personal Deposit Accounts before opening an account.
-Fees, charges, terms and conditions apply and are available on request.
+For more information on fees and charges, please read the relevant Product Information Document & Terms and Conditions before making any decisions regarding these product.